Chalwk/JeriCraftDocs/README.md

 ### 📜 Community Rules

-Please review the [JeriCraft Community Rules](policies/Community-Rules.md) to stay informed about our guidelines.
+To ensure a positive and inclusive environment for all players, please review the [JeriCraft Community Rules](policies/Community-Rules.md).

 ---

 ### 📝 Form Templates

 Need to submit a form?
-We've made it easy-peasy!
-Click on any of the templates below to get started:
+Use the templates below to get started:

 | Form                                                                                                               | Description                                                        |
 |--------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------|